abayomipopoola/abayomipopoola/src/content/blog/principles-of-product-development-flow-pt-2/index.md

 The queue refers to the line of customers waiting to be served.
 The length of the queue and the waiting time of customers in the queue can be influenced by various factors, such as the arrival rate, the service rate, and the number of servers available.

-Queueing theory provides a way to analyze the performance of a queue systems and to identify ways to optimize them, such as by increasing the number of servers, improving the service rate, or reducing the arrival rate.
+Queueing theory provides a way to analyze the performance of queueing systems and to identify ways to optimize them, such as by increasing the number of servers, improving the service rate, or reducing the arrival rate.
 The principles of queueing theory can be applied to a wide range of systems and are used in various fields, such as operations research, computer science, and engineering.

 > The arrival process in a queueing system describes how customers or requests enter the queue.
 Various models can represent it, including the Poisson process, where customer arrival is a random event that conforms to a particular probability distribution.